 How many steps are there in a minute or a mile?

 For a raw measurement, you can also look at how steps translate into time and distance.
 You can reach 100 steps quite easily with a minute of brisk walking.
-It’s also measured that 2,000 average adult steps is equal to a mile, or about 20 solid minutes of brisk walking.
+Most people get a bit over 2,000 steps per mile, which takes about 20 solid minutes of brisk walking.

 Even if 5,000 steps per day is average, that’s not a lot of steps when you think about it.
 5,000 steps adds up to about 2.5 miles or less than an hour of activity at a normal walking pace.
 Even adding 1 extra mile per day can make a difference in terms of calories burned and physical health benefits.
 Adding a little over 2 miles a day would get the average American up to 10,000 steps.
 Here are a few tips to add that extra mile or 2,000 steps.

 How Can I Hit 10,000 Average Daily Steps or More?

 So what does all this mean for you?
 If your current step number is below average, that just means there’s plenty of room for improvement.
 Your job and routine probably aren’t conducive to a ton of walking right now, but you can improve on that.
 And if you’re above the average, pat yourself on the back and still resolve to get stronger.

 For most healthy people, 5,000 steps per day are not enough activity to reach your health and fitness goals.
 Even if you’re average or slightly above average, we think Pacer can help to get you more active.

 You don’t need to be an athlete to get that extra 5,000 steps or so in a single walk.
 You just need to walk for an hour or so.
 You‘ll burn a few hundred calories and enjoy some amazing health benefits.